OpenFn/grassroot-soccer/README.md

 # Grassroot Soccer Integrations

-OpenFn-powered solution integrating CommCare and Salesforce for real-time monitoring of field data collection.

-*Note that commits to `master` will be auto-deployed to OpenFn.org.
-Always work on a branch!*

 ## (1) Solution Overview

-...
+GRS is working with Dimagi to design and deploy CommCare workflows across their organization.
+OpenFn has configured an automated data integration solution between CommCare and Salesforce to sync shared beneficiary information and enable for real-time monitoring of field data collection.

+[See here](https://docs.google.com/spreadsheets/d/1CXrMYL0hELSeRkjJLUROTR0A3udJ0Yq8PQZhUtTQokk/edit#gid=544330146) for the data element mapping specification.

 ## (2) Integration Flows
-This is a one-way CommCare-to-Salesforce integration that connects the following CommCare forms:
+The solution is a one-way CommCare-to-Salesforce integration that connects the following CommCare forms:
-...
+`Create intervention`
+`My Team/Group Name`
+`Intervention Notes`
+`Register Participant`
+`Attendance`
+`Coach Support Visit Form`
+`Coach Support Visit Form Zambia`
+`Pre Challenges`
+`Post Challenges`
+`Coach Session Register`
+`Home visit log form`
+`PHQ9`
+`Risk & Vulnerability Assessment | Service Referral - Treatment, Care and Support`
+`HIV Testing Event Snapshot`
+`Malaria Testing Event Snapshot`
+`Remove Participant`
+`Service Referral Follow Up`
+`Register Event`
+`Service Referral`
+`HIV Testing Event Statistics`
+`Malaria Testing Event Statistics`
+`Aggregate Service Referral`
+`Register Skillz Plus Club`
+`ART Adherence Self-Reporting Tool`

 ### Flow Triggers
-...
+Trigger Type: Message Filter
+A message filter trigger has been configured for each of the forms above.
+The corresponding job will run when a form with the matching message filter is recieved in the project inbox.
+These can be adjusted in the OpenFn project.

 ### Data Mappings
-These CommCare forms map to these Salesforce objects: Event, Person, Attendance, ...
+These CommCare forms map to these Salesforce objects: `Event`, `Person`, `Attendance`, `CSV`, `HomeVisit`, `PGHQ9StrongMinds`, `NewReferral`, `GRS Referral Aggs`, `ART Adherence Self-Reporting Tool`, and `Risk Assessment`.

 ### External Identifiers
 These are the external identifiers used in every object to uniquely identify records when syncing between CommCare and Salesforce...